How To Build Content Clusters Without Keyword Cannibalization

 When you find pages with overlapping keywords, you have a few options.

-• If one page is underperforming compared to the others — that is, it has few backlinks or little traffic — evaluate whether it holds strategic value.
+• If one page has fewer backlinks or less traffic than the other, evaluate whether it holds strategic value.
 If it’s outdated, irrelevant, or unlikely to improve with updates, consider removing it to avoid competing for rankings.

 • If a page has some valuable content, consolidate it with another page to create a single page with more depth.